A nonparametric test of spherical symmetry applicable to high dimensional data: Analysis of a benchmark dataset

-\subsection{Analysis of a benchmark dataset}
+\section{Analysis of a benchmark dataset}

-For further evaluation of different tests we analyze the ``MAGIC Gamma Telescope" data set available at the \href{https://archive.ics.uci.edu/dataset/159/magic+gamma+telescope}{UCI machine learning repository}.
+For further comparison among different tests, we analyze the ``MAGIC Gamma Telescope" data set available at the \href{https://archive.ics.uci.edu/dataset/159/magic+gamma+telescope}{UCI machine learning repository}.
 This data set was generated by a Monte Carlo program called CORSIKA described in \cite{Heck1998}.
-It is used to simulate registration of high-energy gamma particles in a ground-based atmospheric Cherenkov gamma telescope using imaging techniques.
-The observations are classified based on the patterns in the images the particles generate, called the shower images.
+It is used to simulate registration of high-energy gamma particles in a ground-based atmospheric Cherenkov gamma telescope.
+These observations are classified based on the patterns in the images the particles generate, called the shower images.
 Based on these shower images the particles are classified as ``primary gamma" and ``hadronic shower".
-In our analysis, we first divide the entire data set into two parts based on the class labels ``primary gamma" and ``hadronic shower" and call them ``MAGIC-1" and ``MAGIC-2", respectively.
+For our analysis, we first divide the entire data set into two parts based on the class labels ``primary gamma" and ``hadronic shower" and call them ``MAGIC-1" and ``MAGIC-2", respectively.
 Here the observations are 10-dimensional \citep[see][for details]{Heck1998}.
 While MAGIC-1 contains $12332$ observations, there are $6688$ observations in MAGIC-2.
-When we use the full data sets (after centering by subtracting the corresponding spatial medians) for testing, all four tests reject the null hypothesis of spherical symmetry in both cases.
-This gives us an indication that the underlying distributions are non-spherical, and different can be compared based on their powers.
-But, it is difficult to compare among different test procedures using a single experiment based on the whole data set.
-Therefore, to compare the performances of different tests, we generate random sub-samples from these two data sets and in each case, we repeat the procedure 1000 times.
-The power of a test is computed by the proportion of times it rejects the null hypothesis.
-The results for different sub-sample sizes are reported in Figure \ref{fig:power-4}.

-Here we observe that in MAGIC-1 data set, our test significantly outperforms all other tests for all sample sizes considered here.
-For MAGIC-2 data set, the OT and PP test has better performance for lower sample size.
-But the power of our test increases sharply as the sample size increases, while those of other test increase at a slower rate.
-Figure \ref{fig:power-4} clearly shows that our test outperforms its all competitors for sample sizes higher than 55.